 The scientists who first noticed rotifers’ paralytic effect in 1981, led by Fred Lewis of the Biomedical Research Institute in Rockville, Maryland, tried to identify the mysterious compound but ran out of funding.
-Decades later, when Newmark decided to study schistosomes, he visited Lewis at the Schistosomiasis Resource Center, and Lewis mentioned the rotifers.
+Decades later, when Newmark decided to study schistosomes, he visited Lewis at the Schistosomiasis Resource Centerexternal link, opens in a new tab, and Lewis mentioned the rotifers.
 “I realized I could try to grow them myself to see if we could find this factor that Fred had identified,” Newmark says.

 First, he grew the rotifer (Rotaria rotatoria) in artificial pond water in the lab and confirmed its effect on Schistosoma mansoni, one of several schistosome species that infect humans.
 Then he collaborated with chemist Jonathan Sweedler’s lab at the University of Illinois at Urbana-Champaign to isolate the paralytic compound.

 The researchers determined the compound’s structure and purified it for further testing.
 They call it SPF, for Schistosome Paralysis Factor.
 Graduate student Jiarong Gao characterized SPF’s paralytic activity and showed that it can be used to prevent infection in mice.